 - review objectively work that challenges accepted views, crosses traditional boundaries and/or is wholly innovative

 - be aware that the review may identify practice which falls below good conduct (which might be honest error or research misconduct) and which should be reported

 If submitting work for peer review, researchers should:

 - not take actions, directly or indirectly, to influence the review of their own work or that of others, positively or negatively

 - accept comments and respond to the factual points made

 - report any suspected infringement of the principles outlined above to the appropriate authority (eg journal editor, funder)

-- discuss details with colleagues within the University before making any appeal
+- discuss details with all co-authors before making any revision or appeal

 - Committee on Publication Ethics

 - International Committee of Medical Journal Editors (ICMJE)